-2.2 It is recommended that the Council:

-- (i) Notes the wide range of work being carried out by Perth and Kinross Council and partners through the Child Protection Committee, to provide high quality services to protect children and young people, in particular the high level commitment to continuous improvement through self-evaluation; and - (ii) Endorses the contents of this report and the Perth and Kinross Child Protection Committee Standards and Quality Report 2019/2020 (Appendix 1) and the contents of the Perth and Kinross CPC Improvement Plan 2018 2020 (Final Update) at 31 July 2020 (Appendix 2).
+- 2.1 It is recommended that the Council: - (i) Notes the wide range of work being carried out by Perth and Kinross Council and partners through the Child Protection Committee, to provide high quality services to protect children and young people, in particular the high level commitment to continuous improvement through self-evaluation; and - (ii) Endorses the contents of this report and the Child Protection Committee Standards and Quality Report 2019/2020 (Appendix 1) and the contents of the CPC Improvement Plan 2018 2020 (Final Update) at 31 July 2020 (Appendix 2). - 2.2 It is recommended that the Scrutiny Committee: - (iii) Scrutinises and comments as appropriate on the Child Protection Committee Standards and Quality Report 2019/2020 (Appendix 1) and the contents of the CPC Improvement Plan 2018 2020 (Final Update) at 31 July 2020 (Appendix 2).